 A landfill must be closed and capped, and post-closure maintenance commenced, once the landfill's permitted capacity is reached and additional capacity is not authorized.
 Further, we undertake remediation activities at some of our solid waste facilities.
 We have significant financial obligations relating to capping, closure, post-closure and remediation costs at our existing owned or operated landfills, and will have material financial obligations with respect to any future owned or operated landfills.
 We establish accruals for the estimated costs associated with capping, closure, post-closure and remediation obligations.
 We could underestimate such costs and our financial obligations for capping, closure, post-closure or remediation costs could exceed the amounts accrued or amounts otherwise receivable pursuant to trust funds established for this purpose.
 Additionally, if a landfill must be closed earlier than expected or its remaining airspace is reduced for any other reason, the accruals for capping, closure, post-closure and remediation could be required to be accelerated.
-If our capping, closure, post-closure or remediation costs exceed the amounts accrued, or if such accruals are required to be accelerated, this could have a material adverse effect on our consolidated financial condition, results of operations and cash flows.
+If our capping, closure, post-closure and remediation could be required to be accelerated.
+If our capping, closure, post-closure and remediation could be required to be accelerated to be accelerated to be accelerated, this could have a material adverse effect on our consolidated financial condition, results of operations and cash flows.